kushal-goenka/fin566_market_mircrostructures_trading_strategy/README.md

 # Running a strategy with the automationScript

-First set command line to DISABLE_COMMAND_LINE=true in backtester_config file.
+First set command line to DISABLE_COMMAND_LINE=false in backtester_config file.

 Create an instnace of the strategy using piped multiple symbols:

 create_instance S17 Team3Strategy UIUC SIM-1001-101 dlariviere 10000000 -symbols SPY|MSFT

+Reset command line to DISABLE_COMMAND_LINE=true in backtester_config file.

 ## Important Links: